rmetcalf9/template_pythonservice_with_quasar_frontend/README.md

  - local_terraform
  - testContainer

+Find and replace defaulttenant to the tenant name.
+E.g. for saas_social I made the default social.
+This is for when the frontend connects to usermanagement.

 In codefresh.yml update the versions of build containers I use:
  - RJM_BUILDQUASARAPP_IMAGE **Also change this one in the ./compile_frontend_and_build_container.sh script**
  - RJM_DOCKERWSCALLER_IMAGE